Technigo/project-happy-thoughts-api/README.md

     → Max length of 140 characters

-- `hearts` - the number of heart clicks this thought has received
+- 'hearts' - the number of heart clicks this message has received

-    → Defaults to `0`
+    → Defaults to'`0'

-    → Should not be assignable when creating a new thought.
-For example, if I send a POST request to `/` to create a new thought with this JSON body; `{ "message": "Hello", "hearts": 9000 }`, then the `hearts` property should be ignored, and the object we store in mongo should have 0 hearts.

-- `createdAt` - the time the Thought was added to the database
+- 'createdAt' - the time the message was added to the database

     → Defaults to the current time

-    → Should not be assignable when creating a new thought

-## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

-## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.